WHY IS IT IMPORTANT?

 After the birth of my second child, I started to experience severe physical stress symptoms including painful digestive cramps.
 Painkillers wouldn’t help and I had to rely on years of experience of deep belly breathing and other breathwork techniques to manage the pain.

 I also suffered from intrusive thoughts, specifically a very critical inner voice and self talk about how rubbish I was at the whole mother role!

 Thoughts, emotions and behaviour are all linked according to the Cognitive Behavioural Therapy Model (CBT model) and I found myself feeling lethargic and hopeless.

 I had stopped prioritising myself.
 I had stopped the activities that brought me joy and relaxation in my role as a mum of 2 small children under 2 years.

 I was racing around physically and mentally and spent no time at all processing my feelings or keeping track of my critical thoughts.
 I never sat down to eat a meal, and never celebrated my successes.

-This ‘martyr mother’ attitude, as well as a lot of family stress and drama contributed to my stress levels increasing.
+This ‘martyr mother’ attitude, as well as a lot of family stress and drama, contributed to my stress levels increasing.
 While they may not have been as high as other people experience, I was significantly more stressed than I had ever been in my life before.
 This led to my own body forcing me to slow down.
 I believe the body is intelligent and tries to communicate with us.
-Pain was a message for me to make a change.
+The pain was a message for me to make a change.

 This is so important as parents.
 We need to look after ourselves from a holistic approach, mind, body and soul in order to be the best parent we can be to our children.
 You can’t pour from an empty cup.